robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 Some quick notes about Flask:

 - It's a Python micro web framework.
-- It can create and write the entire back-end in Python!
+- It can create the entire back-end in Python
 - It can do small tasks (e.g., create a microblog or stand up a simple API).
-- It can do complex tasks (e.g., Pinterest's API or create a Twitter clone).
+- It can do complex tasks (e.g. power Pinterest's API or high frequency web services at Wayfair).

 <aside class="notes">